a fine day for listening only to God.

 God has nothing against people enjoying their success.
 Indeed, the abilities and talents they possess which enable them to become wealthy in the first place came from God.
 He just wants us to listen to Him, and as Paul instructed Timothy in how to deal with the rich, “Tell them to use their money to do good.
 They should be rich in good works and generous to those in need, always being ready to share with others.”
 (1 Timothy 6:18 NLT).

 Rich or poor, or somewhere in between, God has instructions and wisdom for us, and some rules to live by.
-We would all do well to listen to what He has to say.
+We would all do well to listen to what He has to say, today and everyday.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson